Asset Type: White Papers

 A superscan is a bone scan which exhibits diffuse skeletal uptake of the radiopharmaceutical agent with little to no uptake within soft tissue including the kidneys and bladder.
 The superscan effect presents a technical challenge in the evaluation of lesions on bone scans in prostate cancer clinical trials.
 This type of scan results in the characteristically high boneto-soft tissue ratio in image intensity.
 In addition, discrete lesions may not be visible.
 Patients with extremely diffuse metastatic disease often exhibit a superscan, however, certain patients with extensive disease have scans that may tend toward, but may not meet all the hallmarks of a true superscan.
 Making an evaluation utilizing the lesion assessment guidelines outlined in PCWG3 in patients with extensive and diffuse disease and with uncountable lesions or in patients with superscans is rather difficult.

-6. CALYX RECOMMENDATIONS FOR CENTRAL REVIEW OF PROSTATE CANCER DATA IN CLINICAL TRIALS
+6. PERCEPTIVE RECOMMENDATIONS FOR CENTRAL REVIEW OF PROSTATE CANCER DATA IN CLINICAL TRIALS

 6.1 CENTRAL REVIEW WORKFLOW: